-Ask any business owner, and they’ll tell you that ROI is one of the most critical business metrics they track.
+Ask any business owner or executive, and they’ll tell you ROI - return on investment - is one of the most critical metrics they track.

 For some things, calculating ROI is pretty straightforward.
 For instance, if you want to know how many new leads or conversions your recent marketing campaign generated, you can use analytics tools to compare the money you’ve spent on ads and the money you’ve earned from them.

 Over the past three years, companies have increased their budgets for employee wellbeing by 22%.
 In 2021, the average budget for wellness programs reached $6 million per year.
 So how do businesses know this investment pays off?

 Workplace wellness programs are a type of employee benefits businesses offer employees on top of health insurance.
 Traditionally, wellness initiatives focus on helping employees stay healthy and active and improve their overall wellbeing.

 However, in recent years, wellness programs have expanded to include emotional and mental health and incorporate other forms of wellbeing at work, making them part of the holistic employee experience management.

 Wellness programs can be one-time initiatives or activities spanning a longer time period, including gym memberships, smoking cessation and weight management programs, and mental health support.